kmc6/F1/README.md

 <sup>Figure 13 - Line Plot showing average driver age by season.</sup>

 ### Feature Engineering
-As a result of UA for driver-related features, feaure engineering was used to produce new features related to short-term and long-term driver performance.
-These are show in figures 14 and 15.
+As a result of UA for driver-related features, feaure engineering was used to produce new features related to short-term and long-term driver performance (Jacob, 2024).
+Two examples of this are shown in figures 14 and 15.

-Feature engineering transformed provided new features for prediction (Jacob, 2024).
-Figures 14 and 15 show two examples of this.

 ```python
 # Feature Engineering: avg_career_wins